Mojang/minecraft-debugger/README.md

 <h1 align="center">
   <br>
-  Minecraft Bedrock Edition GameTest JavaScript Debugger (experimental)
+  Minecraft Bedrock Edition Script Debugger
   <br>
 </h1>

-<h4 align="center">Debug your JavaScript code running as part of the GameTest Framework experimental feature in Minecraft Bedrock Edition, from Visual Studio Code.</h4>
+<h4 align="center">Debug your JavaScript code running as part Minecraft Bedrock Editions Script API features, from Visual Studio Code.</h4>

-This Visual Studio Code extension will assist in debugging your JavaScript code when used in the GameTest experiment in Minecraft Bedrock Edition clients and within Bedrock Dedicated Server.
-See more about the GameTest feature and JavaScript capabilities at https://aka.ms/gametest, and see https://aka.ms/mcscriptdebugging for more on how to get started with script debugging in Minecraft.
+This Visual Studio Code extension will assist in debugging your JavaScript code when using scripting in Minecraft Bedrock Edition clients and within Bedrock Dedicated Server.
+See more about scripting and script API capabilities at https://aka.ms/startwithmcscript, and see https://aka.ms/mcscriptdebugging for more on how to get started with script debugging in Minecraft.

 **Supported features**
 * Setting breakpoints